GARGEYAMITHRA/e-commerce-follow/E-shop-master/Readme.md

 Create an cart page that display the products inside cart using endpoint we build in milestone 18.
 For each product add an option to increase and decrease quantity using + and - buttons.
 Write an endpoint to increase and decrease the quantity

+# milestone 20
+Create and backend endpoint that will send all the user data using mail.
+Create an frontend profile page that will display all the user data display profile photo, name, mail and addresses

+# milestone 21
+create address form frontend page
+Create an state that will store input address when we click on add address in profile it should navigate to this form page

+# milestone 22
+You need to create an endpoint that will receive the address from address form in frontend Add the address to the address array inside user collection.